ArduPilot/ardupilot_wiki/common/source/docs/common-sensor-testing.rst

 Checking the main sensors
 =========================

-With *Mission Planner* connected, move the flight controller board and you should see the artificial horizon move accordingly.
+With *Mission Planner* connected, move the autopilot board and you should see the artificial horizon move accordingly.

 .. note::